Sonnet 110: Couplet

 The couplet brings the sonnet together in a happy light.
 Throughout the sonnet we're learning about the poet's dark confessions to finding his ideal love and realizing the only love that he needs the most is of the young mans.
-Jane Roessner notices how the line "then give me welcome, next my heaven the best" is "the poet's need of pity from the young man and how his long confession important for its effect on the young man, calculated to move him to a certain response."
-Line 13 is the poet begging the young man to forgive him and to embrace him.
-The phrase in line 13 "next my heaven the best" is the poet confessing to the young man that his love is like his heaven.
+Jane Roessner notices how the line "then give me welcome, next my heaven the best" is "the poet's need of pity from the young man and how his long confession important for its effect on his lover, calculated to move him to a certain response."
+Line 13 is the poet begging his lover to forgive him and to embrace him.
+The phrase in line 13 "next my heaven the best" is the poet telling that his love is like heaven.
 He is the closest thing to the divine.
 Radley and Redding state that the poet is saying, "your love is next of the divine (ideal), grant me a welcome sanctuary in your person."
-The couplet is the most powerful part of the sonnet because now he is saying that the love the young man provides is great next to this divine being.